A comprehensive, inclusive approach to defining abstinence, and making it part of the conversation.

-Why did The Center for Family Life Education/Planned Parenthood of Greater Northern New Jersey, known for its long list of comprehensive sex education resources, decide to write a teaching guide about abstinence?
+Why did The Center for Sex Education, known for its long list of comprehensive sex education resources, decide to write a teaching guide about abstinence?
 Just imagine yourself, a comprehensive sex educator, attending a meeting, workshop, or conference in which the problems with current abstinence-only education arise for the umpteenth time.
 Despite the fact that there have been no peer reviewed evaluated studies that have demonstrated conclusively the effectiveness of abstinence-only education programs, everyone is equally frustrated that, over the past ten years, more than a billion dollars has been poured into federally funded abstinence-only education.

 As we listened to keynote speech after keynote speech, read article after article, and sent e-mail after e-mail, we became more and more cognizant that while we were all admiring the problem, “abstinence” was quickly becoming part of the language and culture in which our teens live.
 (The word, that is, not necessarily the practice.)
 Young people continue to be bombarded with the word “abstinence,” without a contextual meaning for the decisions they make about sexual behaviors in their own lives.
 What does the word mean?
 While teens are being told, “Just say no,” they are never told what, exactly, they are to say “no” to.
 Vaginal intercourse?
 Oral or anal intercourse?
 Outercourse?
 Masturbation?
 Deep kissing?
 Part of the problem, of course, is that “sex” goes equally undefined.